skip to Main Content

 While most shedding is normal, shedding caused by parasites, infections, fungus, or severe anxiety needs to be evaluated by a veterinarian.

 Plus, some dogs suffer from allergies that cause hair loss due to excessive itching.
 My dog, Chilly, had atopic dermatitis which caused him to scratch uncontrollably.
-Of course, when he did, he would scratch his hair off, leaving it behind on the floor.
+Of course, he would scratch his hair off when he did, leaving it behind on the floor.

 Chilly's atopic dermatitis